Adithyarao19/Devops_project_Microservice/readme.md

-# 🚀 DevOps Observability Assignment — by Adithya A.
+# 🚀 DevOps Observability project — by Adithya A.

 Welcome to my mini DevOps project that ties together reverse proxy, container orchestration, and observability in a clean, modular setup.
 This project runs two microservices behind an NGINX reverse proxy and uses Prometheus + Grafana for monitoring.